github-aws-runners/terraform-aws-github-runner/docs/configuration.md

 NOTE: By default, a runner AMI update requires a re-apply of this terraform config (the runner AMI ID is looked up by a terraform data source).
 To avoid this, you can use `ami_id_ssm_parameter_name` to have the scale-up lambda dynamically lookup the runner AMI ID from an SSM parameter at instance launch time.
 Said SSM parameter is managed outside of this module (e.g. by a runner AMI build workflow).

+### Dynamic Pool Scaling

+This feature allows the pool to grow dynamically based on the number of queued jobs.
+It can be enabled by setting the `pool_config.dynamic_pool_scaling_enabled` to `true`.

+If the feature is enabled, the expected pool size will be calculated based on the number of queued jobs.
+The effective size of the pool will be set to the minimum of the number of queued jobs and the configured pool size.

+This feature is disabled by default because the retrieval of queued jobs may exhause the GitHub API for larger deployments and cause rate limits.
+For larger deployments with a lot of frequent jobs having a permanent small pool available could be a better choice.